Rosacea

 Check if you have rosacea

-The first signs of rosacea include
+The first signs of rosacea include:

-Picture of pink and red bumps with some bumps filled with a yellowish liquid
+Picture of pink and red bumps with some bumps filled with a yellowish liquid on the cheek of a woman with white skin.

 Other symptoms can include: